gha3mi/setup-fortran-conda/README.md

 ## Supported Compiler Configurations

-The selected Fortran compiler is installed along with the corresponding C and C++ compilers, as well as `fpm`, `cmake` and `ninja`.
+The selected Fortran compiler is installed along with the corresponding C and C++ compilers, as well as `fpm`, `cmake`, `ninja` and `meson`.
 Additional packages can be installed using the `extra-packages` input.

 ### Ubuntu